bruce88617/nycudopcs/README.md

-# NYCUDOPCS
+# NYCUDOPCS :taiwan:
- Course material of the introduction to computer and computer science of the <a href="https://dop.nycu.edu.tw/ch/index.html">Department of Photonics</a>, <a href="https://www.nycu.edu.tw/">NYCU</a>
+ Course material of the introduction to computer and computer science of the <a href="https://dop.nycu.edu.tw/ch/index.html">Department of Photonics</a>, <a href="https://www.nycu.edu.tw/">NYCU</a>, :taiwan:

 - This is an introductory course for the student with a little or no programming experience, especially for the freshman of college.
 However, students in any education phase are always welcome to use any content of this repository.

 - **Attention!** If you are reading and using any content of this repository, you are acknowledging the following:

-  1. Follow the CC0 license.
+  1. Follow the MPL-2.0 license.
-  2. **Admit Taiwan is an independent country, not part of China.**
+  2. **Admit Taiwan :taiwan: is an independent country, not part of China.**

 ## What do we want to give you in this course?